Fiat Ritmo: Other models or variants

 The Fiat Ritmo cabrio was originally displayed as a concept at the 1979 Frankfurt Motor Show but went on sale in mainland Europe only in 1981.
 It was assembled by Bertone and, coinciding with the 1982 facelift, was badged as a Bertone instead of a Fiat.
 It was cheaper than, and competed against, the Volkswagen Golf cabriolet but was not up to Volkswagen standards in terms of quality or ability, despite the fact that the German rival was not built in-house, but by Karmann.

 With the introduction of the Series 2 cars, Fiat began manufacture of a RHD Ritmo Cabrio, which was offered in the UK (Superstrada Cabrio) and Ireland (Ritmo Cabrio) only in 85S (Superstrada) guise.

 The Bertone cabriolet was sold in various European markets in petrol-engined form only (75S, 85S, 100S; some with fuel injection) until 1988.
 There were various special editions including the Ritmo Cabrio Chrono and Ritmo Cabrio Bianco (all white).

 A sedan version, the Regata, was launched in 1983 with limited success outside of Italy despite being sold more globally, including in Australia.
 Mechanically similar to the Ritmo, the sedan was offered with 1.3, 1.5 and 1.6-litre petrol engines, and diesel 1.7 and 1.9-litre or 1.9-litre turbodiesel engines.
 A station wagon version—badged the Regata Weekend—was launched in 1984 and a unique design feature was represented by its folding rear bumper section, which created a level loading bay.
 The Regata received a minor facelift in 1986 (bumpers, doors and interior) as well as fuel injection fitted for some engines – most notably the 1,585 cc "100S i.e."

+Starting 1980, in the United States, U.S. Electricar converted Fiat Strada models into EVs and called them Lectric Leopard 946A.
+They featured 16 6V lead-acid batteries (8 under the hood, 8 in the trunk) and a 17.2 kW 96 Volt General Electric engine.
+The car maintained its original 5-speed gearbox, suspension setup, brakes, wheels and tires.
+Its top speed was 65 mph and its range was 60 mi if not driven faster than 50 mph.
+The Lectric Leopard 946A's weight was 3288 lb, about 65% more than the original Strada's.
+The agreement between U.S. Electricar and Fiat concerned 2,500-5,000 Strada cars, of which 1,750 were to be delivered by Fiat without engine, to save costs.